 Potentially Dangerous Sodium Level

 The Centers for Disease Control and Prevention says that you should not consume more than 2,300 milligrams of sodium a day.
-If you are elderly, African-American or suffer from kidney disease, hypertension or diabetes, you should limit your sodium even more, to 1,500 milligrams per day.
+If you are an older adult, African-American or have kidney disease, hypertension or diabetes, you should limit your sodium even more, to 1,500 milligrams per day.
 Consuming one restaurant serving of vegetable tempura might supply you with 1,120 milligrams of sodium, or nearly 49 percent of a healthy adult's daily limit and 74 percent of the limit for an individual on a sodium-restricted diet.
 If you choose to dip your vegetable tempura into a high-sodium sauce like soy sauce, the sodium content per serving will be even higher.

 Rich in Refined Carbohydrates